RectifiedHR: High-Resolution Diffusion via Energy Profiling and Adaptive Guidance Scheduling: Discussion

 Our results demonstrate that adaptive CFG schedules---especially linear-decreasing and cosine ramps---consistently improve energy stability and visual quality.
 DPM++ 2M outperforms other samplers with superior stability scores (0.9998) and consistency metrics (0.9873), attributed to its adaptive step size and numerical stability \cite{nichol2021improved,bao2022analytic}.

 High CFG scales often induce energy spikes near the end of sampling, correlating with visual artifacts such as oversaturation and loss of detail.
 Adaptive schedules effectively mitigate these spikes by reducing guidance strength during critical final stages.
 The relationship between CFG scale and energy stability is non-linear, with moderate scales (7-12) providing optimal balance between guidance effectiveness and stability.
 We observe a trade-off between stability and creativity: DPM++ 2M provides predictable results while Euler A offers more creative outputs with higher variance.
 This suggests application-specific choices between fidelity and diversity.
 For applications requiring high consistency, DPM++ 2M with linear-decreasing guidance is optimal, while artistic applications may benefit from Euler A's creative variability.
+Our energy profiling framework reveals that energy trajectories serve as powerful diagnostic tools for understanding diffusion model behavior.
+Stable energy evolution correlates strongly with better visual quality, suggesting that energy-aware approaches could become standard practice for high-resolution generation \cite{wang2023hiresfix,song2023rectifiedflow}.
+The relationship between energy dynamics and visual quality provides insights into the fundamental mechanisms of diffusion models.
+Energy spikes often correspond to regions where the model struggles to balance multiple objectives, such as prompt adherence versus natural appearance.
+Adaptive scheduling helps the model navigate these trade-offs more gracefully.